You've already started your journey!Request your free information pack

 We understand it can be both an exciting and daunting time.
 You may want an informal chat and still have lots of questions, or you may be confident that you want to start the formal process.
 Wherever you are up to in the decision making process we are here to support you and answer any questions.

 The assessment process is outlined by the Government and we will support you through it.
 It usually takes six months to be assessed.
-If you’ve previously been approved to adopt or foster, or you already have significant experience with children, we may be able to speed this up to just four months.
+If you’ve previously been approved to adopt or foster we may be able to speed this up.

 After talking to us or meeting us at an event the next step would be to talk in more detail at an initial meeting.
 This gives you the chance to ask questions and we can find out more about you and the family you’re hoping to adopt.